 To prevent any sort of phishing attack, comprehensive security awareness training is vital, regardless of whether an employer is training many users from home.
 But even security-conscious employees will sometimes click on a malicious link, whether they’re rushed or it was really convincing.

 In conclusion, Spear Phishing Prevention refers to the technique of targeting an organization or person by impersonating someone with higher authority.
 This is achieved by using emails with false information.
-Entrepreneurs and organizations should adopt protection techniques to safeguard their businesses from Spear Phishing.
+Entrepreneurs and organizations should adopt phishing protection techniques to safeguard their businesses from Spear Phishing.